 - Sift all dry ingredients in a bowl.
 Combine eggs, sugar, coconut yoghurt and lemon juice in a separate bowl and mix well using a whisk.
 Gradually mix wet and dry ingredients.
 Add lemon zest and mix well.
 Do not overdo as it may not rise fluffy when baked.

-- Coat 6-cavity donut pan with cooking spray.
+- Coat 6-cavity doughnut pan with cooking spray.
 Spoon batter evenly into 6 cavities.
-Bake at 180С for 12 -15 minutes or until donuts spring back when lightly pressed.
+Bake at 180С for 12 -15 minutes or until doughnuts spring back when lightly pressed.
 Cool in pan for 2 minutes.
-Run a thin knife around outside edge of each cavity, invert donuts onto a wire rack.
+Run a thin knife around outside edge of each cavity, invert doughnuts onto a wire rack.
 Cool completely.